RichieDarrian/hardwork-vs-talent/README.md

 ![Process Flow Chart](img/flow_chart.png)

-The flowchart aboves provides a clear overview of the end-to-end process for analyzing public opinions on the debate “Does hard work beat talent?” based on YouTube comment data.
+The flowchart above provides a clear overview of the end-to-end process for analyzing public opinions on the debate “Does hard work beat talent?” based on YouTube comment data.
 The process begins with data preparation, where comments from a selected video are explored and preprocessed to remove noise, inconsistencies, and irrelevant data.
 This includes cleaning the likes and time formats, filtering out duplicates, and excluding comments from the video creator to ensure focus on audience perspectives.

 Next, feature engineering is performed where comments are categorized into four stance labels: 'Pro', 'Contra', 'Neutral', and 'Irrelevant' with the help of an AI model, granite-3.3-8b-instruct, which I tuned specifically for classification.
 Exploratory data analysis (EDA) follows to identify patterns in engagement, stance distribution, and comment timing.